And they're trying to gum up the works here in the reconciliation bill just so they have to send it back to the House.

 Make up a disease.

-You know, just find out what's in the bill.
+Just find out what's in the bill.

-You do it now.
+Folks, do it now.

-Do it now because it won't be long before the government is going to be controlling You.
+Do it now because it won't be long before the government is going to be controlling you.

 We are bringing it to a halt.

-It takes a long time to do the necessary administrative steps that have to be taken to put the legislation together to control the people.
+The harsh fact of the matter is when you're going to pass legislation that will cover 300 American people in different ways, it takes a long time to do the necessary administrative steps that have to be taken to put the legislation together to control the people.

 To control the people.